One-Nub/Who-Am-I/README.md

 The MariaDB user requires CREATE, INSERT, SELECT, and UPDATE.

-Run it with main.py in /src (but this only works when you are not planning on using a virtual environment) Run the bot with `python -m disco-cli --config config.json` from the `/src` directory.
+Run the bot with `python -m disco-cli --config config.json` from the `/src` directory.
 `/src/main.py` can be used as well but this will not work if a virtual environment is set - or if python is not named python3.6.